 Visa Info & Notes

-Visas; For most nationalities, a visa on arrival is issued at airports and all land borders used on our tours.
-Visa fees and conditions are subject to change but are usually $30 payable in cash in US dollars.
+Visas: Citizens of Asean countries do not require visas while passport holders from certain African and Middle Eastern nations need to apply in advance.
+For the majority of nationalities though, a visa on arrival is issued at international airports and all land borders including arrival from Laos and the Mekong entry point from Vietnam.
+Visa fees and conditions are subject to change but are usually $30 payable in cash in US dollars although certain land crossings may cost a few extra dollars in random ‘service fees’.
 A passport photo is required.
-Tourist visas are issued for 30 days from entry into Cambodia.
+Tourist visas are issued for 30 days from date of entry into Cambodia.

 When entering Cambodia make sure you get an entry stamp in your passport and keep your departure card.

 Your passport should be valid for a minimum period of 6 months from the date of entry into Cambodia.
 You may be refused entry if your passport is damaged, in poor condition or does not have at least 2 blank pages remaining.

 Tipping: we recommend a kitty system for the smaller, daily tips such as hotel/restaurant staff and local drivers.
 Amounts inevitably vary with group size but would generally be in the region of $2-3 per person per day.
 With regards guides accompanying you for longer periods we’d recommend a separate tip of approximately $5 per person, per day though of course, this is always discretionary and performance related.
 (Local currency or USD are fine.)